Home·Injury Recovery

 +

-Recovery time depends on the injury, how long you've had it, and how quickly your body responds.
-Many people see significant improvement within 6-12 sessions, though complex or long-standing injuries may take longer.
-We work progressively, respecting your body's healing process and never pushing beyond what's safe.
+Recovery time depends on the injury, how long you have had it, and how quickly your body responds.
+Many people see significant improvement within 6 to 12 sessions, though complex or long-standing injuries may take longer.
+We work progressively, respecting your body's healing process and never pushing beyond what is safe.
 The goal is complete recovery, not just symptom management, which may take time but produces better long-term results.

-Will this work if I've already had surgery for my injury?
+Will this work if I have already had surgery for my injury?

 +